RehIjnek/ufa-scraper/README.md

 Web Scraper for UFA statistics

 TODO:
-- players_page.py: gets page for all players
+- scrape more data regarding stats for individual performances per game?
-- players_parser.py: parses players page
+- determine what to do with the stats (model?)
-- need to figure out how i want to store data
+- need to figure out how i want to store data (currently csv files)
 - tbd...